For those patients who have multiple prescriptions pre-payment certificates (available from pharmacies) can be cost

 – by dropping in the ‘repeat slip’ from your with appropriate items marked in the box in the surgery porch (this is emptied several times a day to hasten processing of your request).

-In order to minimise errors we no longer accept repeat medication requests by phone or to the answer machine.
+In order to minimise errors we no longer accept repeat medication requests by phone.
 Prescriptions are not routinely faxed to pharmacies at patient request.

 We also support pharmacy2u and ordering/collection by local chemists.
 If you would like one of the local chemists to collect your prescription, please ask one of the receptionists if this is possible.

 Which ever method you use we request that you are aware of the following points:

-– Please allow two working days (excluding Saturdays) between request and collection – please try not to leave it until you have/almost have run out of medication before you request further.
+– Please allow two working days (excluding weekends) between request and collection – please try not to leave it until you have/have almost run out before you request further medication.

 – If possible please allow extra time around Bank Holidays as this can be a very busy time